aerostack2/aerostack2/.github/PULL_REQUEST_TEMPLATE.md

 ## Future work that may be required in bullet points

 <!--
-* I think there might be some optimizations to be made in ...
+* There might be some optimizations to be made in ...
-* I see alot of redundancy in this package, we might want to add a function `bool XYZ()` to reduce clutter -->
+* A lot of redundancy in this package, we might want to add a function `bool XYZ()` to reduce clutter -->